seydel/QENS_utilities/README.md

 The function *convoluted_model_parser* builds the actual fit function from a sum of Voigt functions and the background.
 It is called by *model_sqw_parser* which contains the different models for the scattering function.
 Importantly, *model_sqw_parser* can be extended by adding new models following the existing scheme.

-The spectrometer resolution function expressed by a sum of an arbitrary number of Gaussians can be fitted by the function resolution_function.
+The spectrometer resolution function expressed by a sum of an arbitrary number of Gaussians can be fitted by the function *resolution_function*.
 This function is quite involved, as it has been attempted to accommodate several different spectrometers.
 A successful fit of a resolution function by a sum of Gaussians in general requires a considerable effort in adapting initial guesses and boundaries.
 It is noted that the Gaussians may have non-zero center positions along the energy axis.

 The other functions in the collection, such as load routines for data, are rather self-explaining.